edgedb/rfcs/text/1030-no-factoring.rst

 Maintaining both options in the long term
 -----------------------------------------

+We could maintain the configurable behavior forever.

+This would accomplish *some* of the language design benefits... as long as the user is using the new mode.

 In the long run, we want to have a unified EdgeQL language and ecosystem, without needing to document and explain two versions of